Projects per year

 Fiona designed and delivers modules on the Criminology degree programme, including 'Understanding Homicide' at Undergraduate level and 'Violence and Homicide' at Masters level.
 She has supervised nine PhD students to successful completion (on topics such as gangs and violence, drug use and offending, domestic homicide reviews and public order policing).
 She currently supervises six PhD students on topics that include: the sensemaking role of CSIs at suspicious crime scenes, the role of digital forensics in homicide investigation, missing persons investigations, domestic violence victim support services in Wales and the declining charge rate in homicide offences in England and Wales.

-Fiona welcomes applications from prospective PhD students interested in investigating the causes of violence and how it can be prevented as well as the use of forensic science and technology in major crime investigation, the ethical use of forensic science in the criminal justice system and narrative and visual criminology.
+Fiona welcomes applications from prospective PhD students interested in investigating: theories of crime/violence, reducing the impacts of violence of victims/survivors; reducing and preventing crime; criminal investigation; the use of forensic science, digital technologies and AI to tackle crime; the ethical use of forensic science in the criminal justice system; narrative and visual criminology.

 Expertise related to UN Sustainable Development Goals